 1. Open Communication with Teens

-- Are you curious about their mechanics, self-defense, or hunting?
+- Are you interested in their technical aspects, protection or recreational use in hunting?

 2. Promote Gun Safety Education